SectorLabs/django-postgres-extra/docs/table_partitioning.md

 Partitioned tables are declared like regular Django models with a special base class and two extra options to set the partitioning method and key.

 ### Declaring the model
-Inherit your model from `psqlextra.models.PostgresPartitionedModel` and set the `partitioning_method` and `partitioning_key` attributes on your model.
+Inherit your model from `psqlextra.models.PostgresPartitionedModel` and declare a child class named `PartitioningMeta`.
+On the meta class, specify the partitioning method and key.

-`partitioning_key` must be a list of field names to partition by.

 ```python